 Each of the two reading lists in their final form must be approved and signed by the faculty member(s) who supervised their preparation.
-The two signed lists must be shared with the Chair and the Director of Graduate Studies of the Department will verify that the lists meet all the formal requirements.
+The two signed lists must be shared with the Chair and the Director of Graduate Studies of the Department for verification that the lists meet all the formal requirements.
 An approved and signed copy of each will be deposited in the student’s permanent file.
 These signed copies must be submitted to the departmental office no later than thirty days before the proposed date of the oral examination.
 It is the student’s responsibility to ensure that the reading lists are filed in time.

 The faculty members who approve the reading lists serve as examiners for the oral examinations, which are normally taken in the Winter or Spring Quarter of the student’s third year.
 The two exams are administered in one session; each is approximately 45 minutes long.
 One composite grade — ‘Pass’ or ‘No Pass’ — is awarded for the oral examinations.

 Competence in South Asian languages and civilizations is demonstrated as much by close familiarity with South Asian texts as by a broad knowledge of the plurality of South Asian practices and traditions.
-To this end the Ph.D. program includes three required departmental seminars, consisting of the two “research themes courses” and the course on South Asia as a Unit of Study.
+To this end the PhD program includes three required departmental seminars, consisting of the two “research themes courses” and the course on South Asia as a Unit of Study.
 These seminars are taught in a two-year cycle.
 The three required seminars must be completed in the first two years.

 These two seminars will each approach a broad theme in South Asian studies from a perspective transcending any narrow focus on a specific language or region.
 The objective is to introduce students to current research themes and methods pertinent but not exclusive to the study of South Asia.
-Seminar topics include South Asian court cultures, genres, material aspects of textual culture, poetic theories, political thought, translation practices, region in South Asia, etc. The topics will be indicated in the subtitle of the course.
+Seminar topics include South Asian court cultures, genres, material aspects of textual culture, poetic theories, political thought, translation practices, region in South Asia, etc. The topics will be indicated in the subtitles of the courses.

 3. South Asia as a Unit of Study